m0onmo0n/Pipelining-Demo2Video-m0onmo0n/README.md

 1.  **Download**: Download this project as a ZIP file and extract it to a permanent location on your computer (e.g., `C:\CS-Demo-Processor`).
 2.  **Run the Installer**: From the main project folder, double-click the `install.bat` file.
 This will automatically:
-    * **Check for Python and Node.js**: If they are not installed or not in your system's PATH, the script will stop and provide you with a download link.
+    * Check for Python and Node.js (and provide download links if they are missing).
-    * **Install all dependencies** for this project.
+    * Install all necessary dependencies for this project.
-    * **Launch an interactive setup guide** that will help you create your `config.ini` file.
+    * Launch an interactive setup guide to help you create your `config.ini` file.

 ### Step 3: Authorize YouTube